civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(8)** The `Statutory Instruments Act` does not apply to orders made under subsection (2).

-> **Explanatory Note**:
-> New.

 ### Section 15

 Subsection 12(1) of the Act is replaced by the following:

 ### Section 12

-  **(1)** The Commission may inquire into, hear and determine **a** matter **if** it appears to the Commission that
+  **(1)** The Commission may inquire into, hear and determine a matter if it appears to the Commission that

-    any person is **contravening** or has **contravened** this Part or any regulation, licence, decision or order made or issued by the Commission under this Part;
+    any person is contravening or has contravened this Part or any regulation, licence, decision or order made or issued by the Commission under this Part;

-    any person is **contravening** or **has** contravened section 34.1;
+    any person is contravening or has contravened section 34.1;

-    any person is **contravening** or has **contravened** sections 42 to 44 of the `Accessible Canada Act`; or
+    any person is contravening or has contravened sections 42 to 44 of the `Accessible Canada Act`; or

     the circumstances may require the Commission to make any decision or order or to give any approval that it is authorized to make or give under this Part or under any regulation or order made under this Part.

-> **Explanatory Note**:
-> Existing text of subsection 12(1):
-> *Existing Text*:
-> > Where it appears to the Commission that
-> > any person has failed to do any act or thing that the person is required to do pursuant to this Part or to any regulation, licence, decision or order made or issued by the Commission under this Part, or has done or is doing any act or thing in contravention of this Part or of any such regulation, licence, decision or order,
-> > any person has done or is doing any act or thing in contravention of section 34.1,
-> > any person has failed to do any act or thing that the person is required to do under sections 42 to 44 of the `Accessible Canada Act` or has done or is doing any act or thing in contravention of any of those sections, or
-> > the circumstances may require the Commission to make any decision or order or to give any approval that it is authorized to make or give under this Part or under any regulation or order made under this Part,
-> > the Commission may inquire into, hear and determine the matter.

 ### Section 16

 Paragraph 18(1)(c) of the Act is replaced by the following:

-the establishing of any performance objectives for the purposes of **paragraphs** 11(2)(b) **and 11.1(6)(b)**; and
+the establishing of any performance objectives for the purposes of paragraphs 11(2)(b) and 11.1(6)(b); and

-> **Explanatory Note**:
-> Relevant portion of subsection 18(1):
-> *Existing Text*:
-> > Except where otherwise provided, the Commission shall hold a public hearing in connection with
-> >
-> > the establishing of any performance objectives for the purposes of paragraph 11(2)(b); and

 ### Section 17

+  **(1)** Section 20 of the Act is amended by adding the following after subsection (1):

+    **(1.1)** The Chairperson of the Commission may appoint members of the Commission to a panel if it is determined that the panel would otherwise have fewer than three members.

+    **(1.2)** Members of the Commission may participate in any panel, unless this participation would place them in a conflict of interest.

-Subsection 20(4) of the Act is replaced by the following:
+  ****(2)**** Subsection 20(4) of the Act is replaced by the following:

-**(4)** The members of a panel established under subsection (1) shall consult with the Commission, and may consult with any officer of the Commission, for the purpose of ensuring a consistency of interpretation of the broadcasting policy set out in subsection 3(1), the regulatory policy set out in subsection 5(2), **the orders made under section 9.1**, the regulations made under sections 10 and 11 and **the regulations and orders made under section 11.1**.
+    **(4)** The members of a panel established under subsection (1) shall consult with the Commission, and may consult with any officer of the Commission, for the purpose of ensuring a consistency of interpretation of the broadcasting policy set out in subsection 3(1), the regulatory policy set out in subsection 5(2), the orders made under section 9.1, the regulations made under sections 10 and 11 and the regulations and orders made under section 11.1.

-> **Explanatory Note**:
-> Existing text of subsection 20(4):
-> *Existing Text*:
-> > The members of a panel established under subsection (1) shall consult with the Commission, and may consult with any officer of the Commission, for the purpose of ensuring a consistency of interpretation of the broadcasting policy set out in subsection 3(1), the regulatory policy set out in subsection 5(2) and the regulations made by the Commission under sections 10 and 11.

 ### Section 18